What are working forests?

 Forestry is the third largest industry in Virginia, contributing $23.6 billion a year, supporting over 108,000 jobs, and paying landowners $319 million.
 This critical industry depends on working forests.
 Manufacturing forest products, making products from trees, is the main contributor to this economic impact.

 Working forests provide wood and fiber for items we use every day, such as housing, lumber, flooring, paper, boxes, charcoal, bourbon barrels, firewood, musical instruments, and packaging.
-Furthermore, when trees are turned into long-lived wood products, sequestered carbon is captured for years to come, beyond the life of the tree(s).
+Long-lived wood products store carbon for years to come, well beyond the life of a tree.

 Do you own a forest?

-Offers a variety of science-based programs to help you learn about the forest management options available to you.
+Offers a variety of science-based programs to teach family woodland owners about the forest management options available to them.

 Professional foresters are available to serve family woodland owners in every Virginia county.
 Most services are free.